FIFA 20 Scream: Halloween offers on Xbox One, PS4 & Ultimate Team revealed | Goal.com

 What is FIFA Ultimate Scream?

-A small selection of players are given a skills upgrade of +1 to their overall rating, in addition to having two of their attributes boosted to 90.
+A small selection of players are given a skills upgrade to their overall rating as well as boosts to their individual stats.

 The first team of #FUT20 #UltimateScream has risen, with terrifying permanent upgrades. 🧟 Second team will be available next Friday. #FIFA20 pic.twitter.com/BpoTyCI5Zf— EA SPORTS FIFA (@EASPORTSFIFA) October 18, 2019